 Who will have access to the information

 Any information you give will be available to AAT.
-If you choose to add your email address to your membership record, it will not be made available to any third party except select parties we commission to undertake research on our behalf.
+We will never share your email address with third parties except select parties we commission to undertake research on our behalf.

 Information you give in response to surveys and questionnaires on the website will be used in two ways:

 - By AAT itself to help determine policy and to help improve its services to members

 - By third parties that AAT may make the information available for market research - in this case, the information will be made available only in the form of anonymous qualitative and statistical reports.